Ashok161/Recommendation-System/README.md

     python recommend.py
     ```
 3. Follow the interactive prompts to enter product IDs you like for each simulated user session.
-4. The script displays initial recommendations, updates user profiles (with visualization), and shows personalized recommendations for each session.
+4. The script displays initial recommendations (diverse across categories), updates user profiles (with visualization), and shows personalized recommendations (primarily focused on the selected category with a small mix of similar items).